-Our management team is responsible for assessing and managing the material risks from cybersecurity threats.
+Our management team is responsible for assessing and managing the material risks from cybersecurity threats and our Interim Chief Financial Officer leads these efforts on behalf of the management team.
 Our management team members have expertise in information systems, compliance and corporate governance, which we believe are disciplines that are effective in the management of the Company's cybersecurity risk.
-Our management team is informed of and monitors the prevention, detection, and mitigation of cybersecurity threats and incidents.
+Our Interim Chief Financial Officer is well-informed on emerging cybersecurity risks and solutions used to mitigate and remediate loss due to cybersecurity incidents and is responsible for our internal cybersecurity programs and oversight of third-party cybersecurity vendors who monitor and execute on the prevention, detection, and mitigation of cybersecurity threats and incidents.